Tucker29/hello-world/English_1.md

 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
 # Janpanese culture of Kaizan.  #Single minute principle.
 ## 2018.12.12
+harbor: keep (a thought or feeling, typically a negative one) in one's mind, epecially secretly.
+2. give a home or shelter to.
+confidential:

 ## 2018.12.11
 omen: portent; sign; symptom.  # an event regarded as portent of good or evil.